Use Relative Measured Volatility (RMV) To Reveal Tight Price Action

 • Compares current price action versus previous price movements

+The Relative Measured Volatility indicator helps reveal buy points by identifying tight price ranges, which are often precursors to significant price movements.
 Take a look at the same TSLA breakout with the RMV Indicator at the bottom of the chart.

 Symbol: TSLA